NobleChicken97/SmartNav/.github/instructions/development.instructions.md

 - **Security by Design**: Consider security implications in every change
 - **Test-Driven Thinking**: Consider test implications before making changes
 - **Documentation Culture**: Keep documentation current and comprehensive
+- **Confidence Threshold (95%)**: Only apply or auto-complete changes when ≥95% confident; if confidence is lower, ask for clarification or leave a concise TODO with options instead of modifying code.

 ## 🔧 Pre-Development Checklist
 Before making ANY code changes: